Skip to content

 This report examines 1332 State Innovation Waivers as a solution to stabilize Montana’s individual health insurance market.
 The State Innovation Waiver, also known as the 1332 Waiver, was created as part of the Affordable Care Act and became an option for states to consider in 2017.
 States that want to use this option to explore … Continued

-Evaluation Report: Post-Delivery Support for Neonatal Abstinence Syndrome Infants and Their Parents in Rural Montana
+Evaluation Report: Post-Delivery Support for NAS Infants and Parents

 The opioid epidemic in the United States contributes to a growing need to address substance use disorders (SUDs) in the perinatal period.
 Women with SUD are at risk for poor pregnancy-related outcomes, and their newborns can suffer withdrawal symptoms known as neonatal abstinence syndrome (NAS), which can lead to the infant’s removal from their family … Continued

-This report takes an in-depth look at how Montana’s Medicaid expansion has affected the state’s budget, economy, and residents.
+This report examines how Montana’s Medicaid expansion has affected the state’s budget, economy, and residents.
 The report found that Montana’s 2015 bipartisan Medicaid legislation has saved more than $36 million in the state’s budget and helped more than 65,000 adults access preventive health care services.
-The report was commissioned by MHCF, … Continued
+The report was commissioned by the Montana Healthcare Foundation and … Continued

 This report looks at the rate of Montana’s uninsured for 2018.
-Approximately 979,000 Montanans had health coverage (out of a total population of 1 million) resulting in an estimated uninsured rate of 7.8%.
-This report was commissioned by MHCF, completed by Christina Lechner Goe, J.D., and published in Jun 2018.
+Approximately 979,000 Montanans had health coverage (out of a total population of 1 million), resulting in an estimated uninsured rate of 7.8%.
+This report was commissioned by MHCF and completed by Christina Lechner Goe, J.D.
+Press Release